MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

 *ColumnSize*
 \[Input\] The maximum size in bytes of the underlying data in this column.

-For SQL_C_CHAR, SQL_C_WCHAR and SQL_C_BINARY data types, values larger than 8000 indicate this column represent LOBs object and with sizes up to 2GB.
+For SQL_C_CHAR, SQL_C_WCHAR and SQL_C_BINARY data types, values larger than 8000 indicate this column represent LOBs object and with sizes up to 2 GB.

 *DecimalDigits*
 \[Input\] The decimal digits of underlying data in this column, as defined by [Decimal Digits](../../odbc/reference/appendixes/decimal-digits.md).